Bateman, Euart W. (E.W.) Photo

 Books Of Rememberance Page Available

-Ewart Wilkinson Batema was born in 1885 in Chatham Township.
+Ewart Wilkinson Bateman was born in 1885 in Chatham Township.
 He was the son of Thomas and Isabella Bateman, of Oldfield, Chatham Township, Kent Co., ON.
-He was brother to Edward who also served.
-Euart went west in 1907 and was an employee of the John Deere Plow Co.
+Ewart went west in 1907 and was an employee of the John Deere Plow Co.
 Ltd of Calgary.
-He enlisted with the 194th Winnipeg Highlanders – transferred to the 10th Canadian later.
+He enlisted with the 194th Winnipeg Highlanders and transferred to the 10th Canadian later.
 Edward Bateman is his younger brother.

 Corporal Bateman was promoted to Sergeant while training at Calgary, Alberta but reverted to Private in England to cross to France where he served with the 10th Canadian Battalion.